buccaneerai/note-window-consumer/performance/2023-04-20/Cough/c.md

 ```

 #### INTRO
-Patient has had a cough for about two weeks and cannot seem to get rid of it.
+Patient has had a cough for about two weeks that they can't seem to get rid of.

 #### CC
 Persistent cough

 #### HPI
-The patient has had a cough for about two weeks, which started three weeks ago with a cold.
-The cough has been consistent and has not improved or worsened.
-It is worse during exercise and in cold air.
-The patient had a fever and nasal congestion during the cold, but those symptoms have subsided.
-The cough is dry and non-productive.
-The patient also experiences occasional wheezing and chest discomfort.
-There is no pain associated with the cough, and the patient denies any other symptoms such as headaches or changes in vision.
+The patient's cough started about three weeks ago, but it became really bad in the last two weeks.
+The cough has been consistent and is worse during exercise or when exposed to cold air.
+The patient previously had a cold with symptoms like fever, nasal congestion, and throat gunk, but those symptoms have subsided, leaving only the cough.
+The cough is dry and unproductive, and the patient experiences some wheezing and chest tightness.
+The patient was previously given an inhaler for potential asthma but has not used it in months.

 #### ROS
 - respiratory: [true] cough
-- cardiovascular: [true] chest pain
+- cardiovascular: [true] chest tightness
 - neurological: [false] headache
+- ent: [false] sore throat
+- cardiovascular: [false] chest pain

 #### Past Medical History
 - Possible asthma